 Other problems have accompanied the bounty of oil, too.
 In 1985, a fiery methane gas explosion at a shopping complex across the street from the Farmer’s Market prompted the capping of wells.
 In 2003, lawsuits were brought against Venoco, Inc., with claims of increased cancer rates related to the drilling island at Beverly Hills High School, but were later dismissed.
 For projects such as the Westside subway extension, methane and hydrogen sulfide gases from petroleum reservoirs have required special tunneling techniques and planning.
 More recently, residents of Baldwin Hills near the hilltop oil fields protested fracking (hydraulic fracturing) by PXP, reaching a regulation agreement in 2011, even as oil companies continue to seek new ways to mine the cache of oil and natural gas found in Southern California.

 There’s much more to the big story of Los Angeles oil—not least including questions about environmental damage and alternative energy.
-But regardless of the contemporary issues swirling around fossil-fuel production, for L.A., petroleum has been a force propelling a young city into its future.
+But regardless of the contemporary issues swirling around fossil-fuel production, for L.A., petroleum was a force that propelled a young city into its future.

 Closing July 21, Overdrive: L.A.
 Constructs the Future, 1940–1990 showcases Los Angeles’s complex urban landscape and diverse architectural innovations.